apache/drill/_docs/connect-a-data-source/070-reg-hive.md

 to the Hive metastore service address, and provide the connection parameters in the Drill Web UI to configure a connection to Drill.

-**Note:** Verify that the Hive metastore service is running before you register the Hive metastore.
+{% include startnote.html %}Verify that the Hive metastore service is running before you register the Hive metastore.{% include endnote.html %}

 To register a remote Hive metastore with Drill, complete the following steps: